-I am an Associate Professor of Health Psychology at Leiden University.
+I am a senior scientific researcher at the Netherlands Institute of Social Research (Sociaal en Cultureel Planbureau) as well as an Associate Professor of Health Psychology at Leiden University.
 Over the past 20 years I have worked on the development of theory related to the study of health behavior change.
 My theoretical framework and accompanying empirical work are among the very first to underscore the importance of contextualizing health behavior within the personal goal structure.
 As such, my work focuses on 1. underlying motives for (health) goals, and 2. other important and potentially conflicting or facilitating goals, that may influence behavioral change.

 My substantial number of well-cited publications support the relevance of underlying motivations, goal processes, and of applying intervention techniques to reduce goal conflict and ambivalence.
 More recently my research concerns self‐ and group‐identity processes during the process of health behavior change.
 In this, I explore new intervention techniques to link a health goal to central self-views, and by boosting “transitional identities”.